 § 116.12 VIOLATIONS AND PENALTIES.

-1. Subject to paragraph 2 of this section, any Applicant or licensee who violates this chapter shall be responsible for a civil infraction and subject to a civil fine not to exceed \$500 for each violation.
+1. Any Applicant or licensee who violates this Chapter shall be responsible for a municipal civil infraction and is subject to a civil fine not to exceed \$500 plus any other costs permitted by law for each violation.